-Lastly, in recognition of the urgency of the climate issue, CDC Habitat Group and AMPERE Gestion are adhering to the 1.5°C climate pathway.
+Lastly, in recognition of the urgency of the climate issue, CDC Habitat Group and AMPERE Gestion are adhering to the $1.5^{\circ}$ C climate pathway.
 In addition to the Energy strategy plan developed in 2008, the Group devised a Climate strategy plan (CSP) in 2022 to step up carbon intensity reduction efforts across its properties.
-Consequently, both the Group and AMPERE Gestion have set an initial target of 15 kgCO2/sq.m./year by 2030.
+Consequently, both the Group and AMPERE Gestion have set an initial target of $15 \text{ kgCO}2/\text{m}^2/\text{year}$ by 2030.

-The analysis of the energy performance assessments of the buildings delivered up to 31 December 2022 for which information is available, highlights the excellent energy performance and environmental quality of AMPERE Gestion's properties:
+The analysis of the energy performance assessments of the buildings delivered in 2023 for which information is available, highlights the excellent energy performance and environmental quality of AMPERE Gestion's properties: